-I’m an agnostic, negative, broad, friendly, mostly open, passive/active, sometimes religious atheist.
+I’m an agnostic, negative, broad, friendly, mostly open, passive/active, non-religious atheist.

 What Type of Atheist Am I? (this post is somewhat outdated but is accurate for the most part; my answer above is more current)

-10. When and how did you come out to your fiancé?
+10. When and how did you come out to your husband?
 Is he an atheist?

 I came out to him during a long, long phone conversation one night when we first started dating five years ago.
 When you meet someone who loves you unconditionally and accepts you completely, there’s something in you that’s able to tell them things you’ve never told anyone before, even your own family.

 Have a question?
 Leave a comment or use the contact form below.